-Being a person with hearing loss adds a large number of stress causing issues and problems.
-Whether it’s communication issues, fear of preforming tasks without your hearing aids, or embarrassment over your hearing loss, there are ways to cope.
+Being a person with hearing loss adds more stress causing issues and problems.
+Whether it’s communication issues, fear of performing tasks without your hearing aids, or embarrassment over your hearing loss, there are ways to cope.

-Here are some ways to reduce the problems of living with hearing loss and reduce the stress.
+Here are some ways to reduce the problems of living with hearing loss and reduce stress.

 No matter how good hearing technology is, there will always be times when our hearing becomes an issue.
 Hearing aid wearers have to concentrate more in social situations than their hearing counterparts.
 This leads to tiredness and with this, stress is never far behind.

 The term stress management is a very apt and descriptive one, as we do not look to eliminate, or eradicate stress, but to reduce and manage it.
-The reason for this is because by living a normal healthy life we experience stress as part of the daily existence.
+The reason for this is because by living a normal healthy life we experience stress as part of daily existence.
 To destroy stress is to remove life.
-What we seek in stress management is harmony & peace.
+What we seek in stress management are harmony and peace.

 “The most important fact about stress is that like hearing loss, it is invisible.”

 These statements might appear dramatic, however stress is the world’s number one killer, as well as the number one cause for the destruction of relationships both personal and work related.

 Environmental: This area takes in lifestyle and social culture, family, friends, beliefs.

 Occupational: This area is concerned with not just the workplace and the work environment, but also factors such as unemployment, redundancy, promotion and lack of promotion.